mittwald/brudi/README.md

 Even though `brudi` should support all cli-flags to be configured via the `.yaml`-file, there may be flags which are not.
 In this case, use the `additionalArgs`-key.

+It is also possible to provide more than one configuration file, for example `-c mongodump.yaml -c restic.yaml`.
+These configs get merged at runtime.
 #### Sources

 ##### Tar